HomeCalming Home DesignScandinavian Simplicity: Where Form and Function Merge

 The Role of Light

-Natural light is also a very strong element of Scandinavian design, and it is a consideration due to the long winter and the scarcity of natural light within Scandinavian climate conditions.
-Large windows and materials that reflect light are used to increase light within interiors, which creates contrast between light and dark.
-Lighting is used to light up spaces, but it is also used to establish mood and to convey calm.
+Natural light is a very strong, almost sacred element of Scandinavian design.
+This is a practical consideration born from the long, dark Nordic winters and the historical scarcity of natural light within Scandinavian climate conditions.
+Large, floor-to-ceiling windows and reflective materials are used strategically to amplify every ray of sun within the interiors, creating a beautiful contrast between light and dark.

 source : dreamina